dfuse-io/docs/content/guides/eosio/tutorials/write-chain.md

 ### 1. Project Set Up & Dependencies

+Foremost, be sure to have a valid dfuse API key at hand.

+{{< dfuse-account-creation >}}

-First, let's create the project and add the required dependencies
+Let's create the project and add the required dependencies.

 {{< tabs "create-project-folder" >}}